Skip to Content

 • Meet certification requirements established by the National Athletic Trainers Association and the Board of Certification through continuing education

 You don’t have to be an athlete to benefit from the services of our LATs.
-They also care for people who work in a variety of other settings, including industry, business, law enforcement, military, performing arts centers and hospitals.
+These professionals also care for people who work in a variety of other settings, including industry, business, law enforcement, military, performing arts centers, and hospitals.
 Many employers that offer LATs see a positive return on their investment in the form of:

 • Fewer injuries